On the big quantum cohomology of coadjoint varieties: Abstract

 \section{Abstract}

-This paper is devoted to the study of the quantum cohomology of coadjoint varieties across all Dynkin types.
-We determine the non-semisimple factors of the small quantum cohomology of coadjoint varieties and relate them to ADE-singularities.
-Moreover, we show that the big quantum cohomology of a coadjoint variety is always generically semisimple even though in most cases the small quantum cohomology is not semisimple.
+This paper is devoted to the study of the quantum cohomology of coadjoint varieties of simple algebraic groups across all Dynkin types.
+We determine the non-semisimple factors of the small quantum cohomology ring and relate them to ADE-singularities.
+Moreover, we show that the big quantum cohomology of a coadjoint variety is always generically semisimple even though in most cases the small quantum cohomology is not.